Understanding Equity in Education

 An equitable approach acknowledges that disparities exist and addresses them so that everyone has a fair chance to succeed.

 Ready4K is deeply committed to serving economically disadvantaged families.
 We’re proud to offer qualifying organizations an Equity Grant — to ensure that our highly-accessible, evidence-based family engagement solutions are available in every community.

-Head Starts automatically qualify for the highest grant funding level.
+Head Start and Early Head Start programs automatically qualify for the highest grant funding level.

 When educators and other community stakeholders take an equity lens to their work for students, it makes a difference in students’ well-being, learning and academic achievement.

-Here are some examples of equitable practices that have been shown by research to make a difference for student outcomes:
+Here are some examples of equitable practices in education that have been shown by research to make a difference for student outcomes: